wofsauge/IsaacDocs/docs/Sprite.md

 ### Render·Layer () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void RenderLayer ( int LayerId, [Vector](Vector.md) Position, [Vector](Vector.md) TopLeftClamp = Vector.Zero, [Vector](Vector.md) BottomRightClamp = Vector.Zero ) {: .copyable aria-label='Functions' }
-Renders the given layer of the sprite object at a given screen position, where (0,0) is the top left of the screen.
+Renders a specific layer of the sprite at a given screen position, where (0,0) is the top left corner of the screen.

-This function needs to be called every frame.
-For example in the MC_POST_RENDER callback.
+This is similar to the `Sprite.Render` method, but it will only render a specific layer of the sprite instead of all of the layers at once.

 TopLeftClamp and BottomRightClamp can be used to crop the sprite.